- 1. The Requirement

-Requirements volatility contains schedule, cost and performance risk factors.
+Requirements volatility contains schedule, cost, and performance risk factors.
 Developing and maintaining a trending of software requirements volatility measurements is critical to determine the risks associated with the project.

 Requirement volatility is not the only reason contributing to the success of any project, by can be a key indicator in the project risk and success.

-There are several challenges that lead to Requirement Volatility.
+Several challenges lead to Requirement Volatility.

 - The change request form was not always complete.
 A change request form may have little information about the reason for the proposed change.

 - No formal impact analysis and incomplete change effort estimation.